 Rhea is one of the most heavily cratered satellites in the solar system.
 It also displays bright, wispy markings.
-Of the two main types of terrain present, one contains craters up to and exceeding 40 km (25 miles) in diameter; the other, in parts of the polar and equatorial regions, has no craters larger than 40 km.
+Of the two main types of terrain present, one contains craters up to and exceeding 40 kilometers (25 miles) in diameter; the other, in parts of the polar and equatorial regions, has no craters larger than 40 kilometers.
 This suggests that a major resurfacing event took place early in the moon's geological history.

 The leading hemisphere of Rhea is heavily cratered and uniformly bright.
 As on Callisto, the craters lack the high relief features seen on the Moon and Mercury.
 The trailing hemisphere displays a network of bright swaths on a dark background and few visible craters.
 It had been thought that these bright swaths might consist of material thrown out of ice volcanoes in Rhea's ancient past when the moon still had a liquid interior.
 However, recent observations of Dione, which has an even darker trailing hemisphere and similar but more prominent bright streaks, have shown that the streaks are ice cliffs, and it seems reasonable to assume that this is also the case on Rhea.